Pinaka-Pani-18/Hacktoberfest-Projects-Hub/.github/ISSUE_TEMPLATE/question.md

 ---
-name: Question
+name: ❓ Question
 about: Ask a question or seek clarification
-title: "[QUESTION] - "
+title: "❓ [QUESTION] - "
 ---

 **Question**